Informations

 2 Shannon Information

-“I have are given a discrete random process, how many bits of information do I need to reconstruct it?”
+“I have a discrete random process, how many bits of information do I need to reconstruct it?”

 Vanilla information, thanks be to Claude Shannon.
 A thing related to coding of random processes.